Compile7/compile7.github.io/content/what-is-destructuring-in-typescript/index.md

     }
 }
 ```
-TypeScript provides a great way to handle this kind of nested data by creating a typed interface, destructuring is a very convenient way to easily access the data from a such nested object.
+TypeScript provides a great way to handle this kind of nested data by creating a typed interface.
+Destructuring is a very convenient way to easily access the data from a such nested object.

-## Object Destructuring in Typescript
+## Object Destructuring in TypeScript

-To understand the Object Descturing let us consider the below use case
+To understand Object Destructuring, consider the following use case:

 ```typescript
 interface Person {